thegarnercode/Zoom-Clone/plan.md

 - initialize our first view ( what you see on front-end )  > DONE
 - Create a room id > DONE
 - Add the ability to view our own Video > Done
-- Add the ability to allow others to stream their video
+- Add the ability to allow others to stream their video > DONE
-- Add styling
+- Add styling > DONE
-- Ability to create messages
+- Ability to create messages > DONE
 - Add mute button
 - Add STOP video button
+- Deploy

 # When using NodeJS